 On May 2, 2011, Star Bulk Management Inc. entered into an employment agreement with Mr. Simos Spyrou, our Chief Financial Officer.
 On the same date, we also entered into a separate consulting agreement with a company owned and controlled by Mr. Spyrou for work performed by him outside of Greece.
 Each of these agreements has a term of three years.
-Under the employment agreement, Mr. Spyrou receives an annual base salary that may increase based on annual review by the compensation committee of our board of directors and the related expenses for 2011 was \$61,465.
-Under the compensation committee of our board of directors and the related expenses for 2011 was \$61,465.
-Under the compensation committee of our board of directors and the related expenses for 2011 was \$61,465.
-Under the compensation committee of our board of directors and the related expenses for 2011 was \$61,465.
-Under the compensation committee of our board of directors and the related expenses for 2011 was \$61,465.
-Under the compensation committee of our board of directors and the related expenses for 2011 was \$61,465.
-Under the compensation committee of our board of directors and the related expenses for 2011 was \$61,465.
-Under the compensation committee of our board of directors and the related expenses for 2011 was \$52,135.
+Under the employment agreement, Mr. Spyrou receives an annual base salary that may increase based on annual review by the compensation committee of our board of directors and the related expenses for 2012 and 2011 were \$92,309 and \$61,465, respectively, and are included in general and administrative expenses in the consolidated statement of operations.
+Under the consulting agreement, the company controlled by Mr. Spyrou receives an annual consulting fee and additional incentive compensation as determined annually by the compensation committee of our board of directors and the related expenses for 2012 and 2011 were \$72,219 and \$52,135, respectively, and are included in general and administrative expenses in the consolidated statement of operations.

-On May 12, 2011, we entered into an agreement with Barrington Corporation, or Barrington, a Marshall Islands company minority owned by family members of our Chairman, Mr. Petros Pappas, to acquire a 1994-built Capesize vessel, the Star Mega (formerly the Megalodon) along with its long-term time charter, for an aggregate purchase price of \$23.7 million.
-On the same date, we also entered into an agreement with Donatus Marine Inc., or Donatus Marine, a Marshall Islands company minority owned by family members of our Chairman, to acquire a 1996-built Capesize vessel, the Star Big (formerly the Big Fish) along with its long-term time charter, for an aggregate purchase price of \$27.8 million.
-The Star Big, which was delivered to us on July 25, 2011, and Star Mega, which was delivered to us on August 16, 2011, continued their employment under long-term time charters with a multinational mining group.
-Pursuant to our agreements with the sellers of these vessels, we received a daily rate of \$17,625 with respect to the Star Big and \$17,153 with respect to the Star Mega during the period from July 1, 2011 until each respective vessel was delivered to us.
+On May 12, 2011, we entered into an agreement with Barrington Corporation, or Barrington, a Marshall Islands company minority owned by family members of our Chairman, Mr. Petros Pappas, to acquire a 1994-built Capesize vessel, Star Mega (formerly the Megalodon) along with its long-term time charter, for an aggregate purchase price of \$23.7 million.
+On the same date, we also entered into an agreement with Donatus Marine Inc., or Donatus Marine, a Marshall Islands company minority owned by family members of our Chairman, to acquire a 1996-built Capesize vessel, Star Big (formerly the Big Fish) along with its long-term time charter, for an aggregate purchase price of \$27.8 million.
+Star Big, which was delivered to us on July 25, 2011, and Star Mega, which was delivered to us on August 16, 2011, continued their employment under long-term time charters with a multinational mining group.
+Pursuant to our agreements with the sellers of these vessels, we received a daily rate of \$17,625 with respect to Star Big and \$17,153 with respect to Star Mega during the period from July 1, 2011, until each respective vessel was delivered to us.
 In lieu of receiving these payments aggregate amounts accrued over this period were deducted from the aggregate purchase price of each vessel paid by us.

 On May 12, 2011, we entered into an agreement with our former Chief Financial Officer, Mr. George Syllantavos, relating to his employment with us.
-Pursuant to that agreement, Mr. Syllantavos received a severance payment from us of &320,000 (or \$462,829) in cash and 328,000 restricted common shares pursuant to the terms and subject to the conditions of his employment and consultancy agreements with us.
-Mr. Syllantavos resigned as our Chief Financial Officer and from our board of directors effective as of August 31, 2011 at which time we were required to pay the cash amounts described above.
+Pursuant to that agreement, Mr. Syllantavos received a severance payment from us of \in 320,000 (or \$462,829) in cash and 21,866 restricted common shares pursuant to the terms and subject to the conditions of his employment and consultancy agreements with us.
+Mr. Syllantavos resigned as our Chief Financial Officer and from our board of directors effective as of August 31, 2011, at which time we were required to pay the cash amounts described above.

 On July 1, 2011, the Company entered into a consulting agreement with a company owned and controlled by the Company's new Chief Operating Officer.
 This agreement has an indefinite term and each party may terminate the agreement giving one month's notice.
-Under this agreement the Company will pay the new Chief Operating Officer a base fee at an annual rate of not less $\in 117,519$ (approx. \$152,058).
-The related expense for 2011 was \$81,876 and is included in general and administrative expenses in the consolidated statement of operations.
+Under this agreement the Company will pay the new Chief Operating Officer a base fee at an annual rate of not less &117,519 (approx. &154,972).
+The related expenses for 2012 and 2011 were &151,546 and &81,876, respectively, and are included in general and administrative expenses in the consolidated statement of operations.